TZstatsADS/Fall2018-Proj3-Sec2-grp2/doc/project3_desc.md

 Assume that the *current practice* on your client side is just using [boosted](https://en.wikipedia.org/wiki/Boosting_(machine_learning)) [decision stumps](https://en.wikipedia.org/wiki/Decision_stump) on neighboring pixels (see Tutorial for more detail). `R` pakcage [`gbm`](https://cran.r-project.org/package=gbm) can be used to implement this classifier.

-Your **task** for this project is to 1) implement the *current practice* as the *baseline* model on your system, 2) implement an improvement to the current practice, and 3) evaluate the performance gain of your proposed improvement against the baseline.
+Your **task** for this project is to

+1) implement the *current practice* as the *baseline* model on your system.
+(The baseline patch-based algorithm is to build low/high-resolution patch pairs, and learn the best mapping between them.)

+2) implement an improvement to the current practice, and

+3) evaluate the performance gain of your proposed improvement against the baseline.
 You should produce an evaluation report using a R notebook (as a file `main.rmd` in the `doc` folder).

 #### Evaluation criteria
 - Ease of reproducibility by the client (the instruction team)